|General instructions and criteria|

 Full-time and part-time studies

-Language of degree of a doctoral candidate
+Language of degree of a doctoral student

 Finnish or Swedish as a language of degree